Can you get a Divorce in the Singapore Family Justice Courts?

 These refer to cases in which a Divorce and the terms for the Divorce phase or Ancillary Matters phase have been agreed and consented to by the couple, meaning that it is not contested, which therefore makes it the process “uncontested”.

-In many cases, a Divorce can take place on an uncontested basis if:
+When you file for divorce in Singapore, in many cases, a Divorce can take place on an uncontested basis if:

 - You and your spouse agree that the marriage has irretrievably broken down and both of you are willing to dissolve the marriage